-27. Eagle Point Nature Center

-(319) 242-2363, between US-67 and Mississippi River at northern edge of Clinton, 8-8 daily The center is open for hiking and nature study yearround.
+168. Eagle Point Nature Center (319) 242-9088, between US-67 and Mississippi River at northern edge of Clinton, 8-8 daily.
+The center is open for hiking and nature study yearround.
 From May-September, there are animal exhibits.
 The center includes several nature trails and a one-room school that overlooks a native tall grass prairie and a panoramic view of the Mississippi River Valley.
 Guided field trips may be arranged.

-■ CRESCO
+CRESCO

-At intersection of IA-9 and IA-139 in northeast lowa
+Two miles west of IA-9 and IA-139 in northeast lowa.

-28. Kellow House/Howard County Historical Museum
+169. Kellow House/Howard County Historical Museum

 (319) 547-2827, 324-4th Ave.
-W., 1-4 Sunday, Memorial Day-Labor Day
+W., 1-4 Sunday, Memorial Day-Labor Day and other times by appointment.